 Family Law Facilitators

-The Family Law Facilitators office will be closed September 18th to 20th and October 2nd for staff training in both Seattle and Kent locations.
+The Family Law Facilitators office will be closed on Friday, September 7th and September 26, 2018 for staff training.

 The Family Law Facilitator Program at King County Superior Court provides information and referrals to family law litigants who are not represented by attorneys.
 Litigants may meet with a facilitator on a walk-in basis (walk-ins are first come, first served, and sign-in will end 30 minutes prior to closing or once capacity is reached) or by pre-scheduled appointment (for document review or if an interpreter is required).
 The program operates in the King County Courthouse in Seattle and the Maleng Regional Justice Center in Kent.

 516 Third Avenue, Room W-382